BushLife - Fisherman Hooking a Trout

 Fishing Pliers – Very Important

-Stringer – Very Important
+Fish Stringer – Very Important

-First of all, a live-well is only available on a boat as a built in.
+Firstly, a livewell is only available on a boat as a built-in.
 And most boats don’t have them.
 Yes, it keeps the fish alive.
-But when you come in you need to drain it, catch your fish which are flopping around in a box, transfer your fish to a container, wash your hands and sometimes even wash the well to avoid the smell.
-Then you bring your fish home and clean your container… By container, usually a bucket.
-This process is a nuisance.
+But when you dock, you’ll need to drain it, catch your flopping fish, transfer your fish to a container, wash your hands and sometimes even wash the well to avoid the smell.

 Fishing Net

-Last but not least in the gear department is a net.
-Unless you are going after really big fish, you don’t need a net if starting out.
-It’s something you can deal with later.
-All I do want to say here is the day you buy a net, get a tangle free one.
-Sometimes they achieve this by putting a thick coating on the mesh.
-Either way and I’ll say this out of experience, don’t waste your time with a basic mesh net – it will tangle with your lures (and fish) over and over again.
+A word to the wise – the day you buy a net, get a tangle-free one.
+Some fishing nets have a thick coating on the mesh to prevent tangle.
+Either way, and I’ll say this out of experience, don’t waste your time with a basic mesh net – it will tangle with your lures (and fish), over and over again.

-Let’s cover the basic techniques or methods of fishing and I think you are ready to go!
+Let’s cover the basic techniques or methods of fishing, and I think you are ready to go!

 Bait Fishing